 Click the Apps button in the header of the site to see the apps and related Esri sites made available to you.
 Once signed in to your organization, you can access the following from the app launcher:

-- Premium apps for which you have a license
+- ArcGIS apps for which you have a license

-- Web apps that have been added to the app launcher and have been shared with you
+- Web apps that an administrator has added to the app launcher and that have been shared with you

 - Esri websites to which you have been granted access